NBISweden/bacmet/README.md

 ### Start the app

-The app can be started in a production like environment or a an environment tuned for convenient development.
+The app can be started in a production-like environment or in an environment tuned for convenient development.
 When you are switching between environments it is important to remember to rebuild the container so either use the `build` command or add the flag `--build`.

-#### Start production like environment
+#### Start production-like environment

-The production like environment will copy all necessary app related code and assets into the container in order to create a self contained deployable container.
+The production-like environment will copy all necessary app related code and assets into the container in order to create a self contained deployable container.

 ```sh
 docker compose up --build